mwhicks-dev/authmail/README.md

 uvicorn main:app --host 0.0.0.0 --port {host-authmail-port}
 ```

 to start the service.
 I would not recommend running with many workers unless the implementations you are using are specifically built for it.
-The basic infrastructure is highly async compatible.
+The basic infrastructure, however, is highly async compatible.

 ### Extension

 Add a custom implementation to `src/authmail/config/implementation`.
 This is easy to reach and keeps everything user-defined in one place.
-For posterity sake, it is *highly recommended* that at the top of your implementation, you document any elements that need to be added to the `config.json` or `requirements.txt` files.
+For posterity sake, it is *highly recommended* that at the top of your implementation, you document any elements that need to be added to the `config.json` or `requirements.txt` files and other important details.

 ### Docker Usage